Powdee/leptos-portfolio/README.md

 ## Why Rust - Leptos 🤷 ?

-I've built a few applications in Rust and really falling in love with the language.
+I've built a few applications in Rust and really fell in love with the language.

 When I decided to create my portfolio for the fifth time, I was torn between using NextJS, Gatsby, Svelte, or other JavaScript frameworks.
-Then it hit me that Rust is compatible with wasm, and there's a framework called Yew.
+Then it hit me that Rust is compatible with wasm.
 After some research, I opted for `Leptos`.

 It's a full-stack, isomorphic Rust web framework that utilizes fine-grained reactivity to construct declarative user interfaces.

-It might be considered over-engineering at its best—what do you think? 😄 Anyway, I went for it, and here are the results.
+It might be considered over-engineering at its best. 😄 Anyway, I went for it.

 ## Installing dependencies